UBS says gave no guidance on possible Libor fine

-ZURICH (Reuters) - UBS UBSN.VX (UBS.N) said on Friday it had not given guidance to brokerage analysts on possible fines the Swiss lender could pay to settle allegations it had manipulated a key interest rate.
+ZURICH, July 13 (Reuters) - UBS said on Friday it had not given guidance to brokerage analysts on possible fines the Swiss lender could pay to settle allegations it had manipulated a key interest rate.

 Morgan Stanley had said on Thursday that a UBS executive had suggested it did not appear to face “material” fines over the global rate-rigging scandal, but on Friday the U.S. bank put out a second note to say it was not UBS policy to comment on litigation.